 That would be a high cost of delay!

-The teams would quickly see that the amount of value-added touch time is only a small portion of the overall time it takes to deliver the end result.
-After all, it only took them 11 hours of work to create the new feature.
-And yet it couldn’t be delivered for seven weeks.
+The teams would quickly see that the amount of value-added touch time is only a small portion of the overall time it takes to deliver the result.
+After all, it only took them 11 hours of work to create the new feature, and yet it took seven weeks to deliver it!
 The majority of the time is spent in handoffs and delays.
 They have been working hard, and apparently efficiently from the touch time, yet the overall flow through the system could not meet the demand.
 Coding and testing faster won’t help.
 Rather, the teams must take the systems view and focus on the delays.

 Reducing delays in the value stream is always the fastest way to reduce time-to-market.Home